A Local's Guide to Mexico City

 Mexico City once used to have a reputation for drug crime, but in the past few years violence has largely left the city.
 Although you might come across pickpocketing or other petty crimes, as long as you keep your wits about you, there’s no reason to feel unsafe in Mexico City.

 Mexico City is located right in the centre of Mexico so, sadly, does not have a beach!
 But, if you’re desperate to top up your tan, the beaches around Acapulco are just a five-hour drive away.
-Or, if you’ve got plenty of time to kill, the sleepy beach town of Yelapa on Mexico’s west coast offers total tranquillity and also featured as one of our most affordable romantic getaways for Valentine’s Day.
+Or, if you’ve got plenty of time to kill, the sleepy beach town of Yelapa on Mexico’s west coast offers total tranquillity and is also featured as one of our most affordable romantic getaways for Valentine’s Day.

 The nearest airport to Mexico City is Mexico City International Airport (MEX) (officially Aeropuerto Internacional Benito Juárez).
 Find flights there with Aeromar, Aeromexico, Air Canada, Delta, Avianca, Interjet (one of the cheapest airlines in the world), LATAM Airlines, Viva Aerobus, Volaris and many more!